 Ionized = Energy Charged.

 So, the Ionbox (Amazon Link) is essentially the digital alternative to the Himalayan Salt Lamp or any crystal charging method.
 That’s basically all it is.
 It’s more portable also, because it’s lighter.
 There’s also more throw to the ionic field it creates, as it’s spitting them out there with a little generator fan.

-It can charge the space, improve mood, reduce pain, help with allergies, and promote healthful sleep.
-It can do all of what the salt lamp can do, but at a higher level.
-That's what it says anyway.
+It can do all of what the salt lamp can do, but at a higher level, basically.

 So does it work?

 My review of it: